Your Printer Has Something to Tell You

 But don’t underestimate the potential of your print environment when it comes to digital transformation.
 Your devices have come a long way in the past few years, and they’re now capable of contributing to every part of your business, including:

 So how do you get your devices involved in your digital transformation?
 It’s simple: by gathering data from them about the way they’re used, and turning that data into insights that show you how you could reduce costs, improve productivity and operate a more sustainable business.

-Here are five steps to getting the right insights from your printing environment to drive meaningful transformation:
+Here are five steps to getting the right insights from your print environment to drive meaningful transformation:

-1. See How You’re Using Your Devices Today
+1. Look at How You’re Using Your Devices Today

-2. Transform Data into Insight with Dashboards and Visualization Tools
+2. Transform Data into Insight with Dashboards and Visualisation Tools

 3. Focus on What Matters Most

 Every connected device has a tonne of stuff to tell you, and your printers are no exception.
 The question is, is it something you really need to know, and can you act on it?

 Your print environment can reveal huge amounts about how documents are handled in your business, but the key is to focus on where you can make the most impact.
 Does every user need to print in colour, for example, or could you make savings there?
 And does every document really need to be printed at all, or are there better ways of using, sharing and storing information?

 Focus on the areas that you can improve – and where the improvement can be measured – and target those first.

 4. Use Data to Guide Constant, Incremental Improvements

 Analysing your print environment isn’t just good for guiding one-off transformational improvements (like the ones these companies made).
 It’s an ongoing source of insight into document workflow, user behaviour and information risk across your organisation.
 Using that insight to improve a little here and there can create an unstoppable flow of continuous improvement.